top of page

 Travis Hightower

 Travis Hightower is a 19-year Yardmaster Clerk at the Terminal Railroad for the Alabama Port Authority and is a third-generation rail worker.
 Travis grew up in Mobile along the shores of the Mobile Delta.
 Travis and his wife Crystal, a fisheries scientist at the Dauphin Island Sea Lab, made the permanent move to Dauphin Island over three years ago, living in the woods on Infanta Street.
-Both musicians, they enjoy entertaining their family and friends on their wooded porch.
+As a musician, he enjoys entertaining his family and friends.
 He is passionate about island habitats and has been an avid supporter of DIBS.
-He would like to contribute to habitat conservation on the island, having seen many changes and damaging practices to island wetlands.
+He contributes to habitat conservation on the island, having seen many changes and damaging practices to island wetlands.

 Brian Jones currently serves as the Curator at the Alabama Aquarium on Dauphin Island, where he has worked for the past 25 years.
 He enjoys the facility's focus on local habitats and the balance between informal education and animal care that the position demands.
 A life-long outdoors enthusiast originally from Louisiana, Brian received his B.S. in Biology from Spring Hill College, and his M.S. in Marine Science from the University of South Alabama.
 A full-time resident of Dauphin Island for 29 years, he is a member of the Dauphin Island Foundation, enjoying photography, fishing, birding, and hiking, along with his better-half Tessie.